Updated: 25 October 2024

 Do you charge a fee for investigating cases?

-No. We will never ask you for money.
+No. We will never ask you for money – not even as a voluntary contribution.
 Be wary of anyone who does want you to pay anything whatever for them to investigate your case.

 Will you sell my case file?